1989 New Democratic Party leadership election: Leadership vote

-At the 1989 Winnipeg leadership convention, former B.C.
-Premier Dave Barrett and Audrey McLaughlin were the main contenders for the leadership.
+At the 1989 Winnipeg leadership convention, former BC Premier Dave Barrett and Audrey McLaughlin were the main contenders for the leadership.
 During the campaign, Barrett argued that the party should be concerned with western alienation, rather than focusing its attention on Quebec.
 The Quebec wing of the NDP strongly opposed Barrett's candidacy, with Phil Edmonston, the party's main spokesman in Quebec, threatening to resign from the party if Barrett won.